 Chemotherapy: chemotherapy has shown limited effectiveness against kidney cancer.

 Radiation: Radiation therapy uses high-energy x-rays to kill cancer cells.
 Radiation treatment may be used to reduce the size of the tumor before surgery or after surgery to destroy any cancer cells remaining in the area.
+Learn more about radiation therapy treatments and services.

 Biological therapy: may be used for patients with metastatic kidney cancer.